 ITR-4 used in FY 2015-2016 (AY 2016-17) is NOW ITR-3

-This Income Tax Return Form is meant for individuals and HUF who are partners in a firm; but do not carry business under proprietorship.
+This Income Tax Return Form is meant for all those individuals and kartas of Hindu Undivided Families who may be partners in any business except a proprietorship.

-The form is divided into 2 parts and 23 schedules:
+This form can be broken into 2 parts and 23 schedules:

 The 23 schedules are:

 - Schedule-S: Income to be entered in the field ‘Salaries’.

 - Schedule-HP: Income to be entered in the field ‘Income from House Property’.